inngest/inngest/README.md

 It's *really easy*:

-1. Run `inngestctl init` to scaffold a new function.
+1. Run `inngest init` to scaffold a new function.
 We'll ask you for your *function name*; the *event that triggers the function*; and *the function language*.
 2. `cd` into your new function
-3. Run `inngestctl run` to *run your function locally* using data generated from the event definition
+3. Run `inngest run` to *run your function locally* using data generated from the event definition
-4. Run `inngestctl deploy` to deploy your function.
+4. Run `inngest deploy` to deploy your function.

 Here's all of that in a quick video: